Driving Under the Influence is Just As Dangerous On the Water as On the Road

 Operating a boat while under the influence is a crime under California law.
-The California Harbors and Navigation Code states that penalties for boating while intoxicated may include up to a $1,000 fine and six months in jail.
-Merely by operating a water vessel on California waters, you have already consented to be tested for alcohol and/or drugs if arrested by a law enforcement officer.
-Refusal to submit to testing may result in increased penalties under the law.
+Reiterating prior information, the California Harbors and Navigation Code states that penalties for boating while intoxicated may include up to a $1,000 fine and six months in jail.
+By simply operating a water vessel on California waters, water vessel operators consent to be tested for alcohol and/or drugs if arrested by a law enforcement officer.
+The refusal to submit to testing may result in increased penalties under the law.

 There are no open container laws for boats like there are for cars in California.
 Many people do legally enjoy an alcoholic beverage while out on the water.
 However, if you are found drinking and are involved in an accident, the result will not be good for any party involved.

 Boating accidents can be just as dangerous as car accidents and even worse in circumstances where victims are thrown from a boat into the water and drown.
 Boating accidents cause many of the same injuries as car accidents, such as concussions, neck, spinal and brain injuries, as well as broken bones and bruising.